 Soil: There are well-drained loamy sands and muck soils located in the marsh and low areas to the north and west of the lake.

 Topography: The elevation on this site ranges from 848-890 feet above sea level.
 The most significant slopes occur north and northwest of the lake.
 These slopes are long and range from 18-25%, most other slopes are between 2 and 12%.

 Current Educational Use: Used by aquatic ecology course.
 Agroecology and GIS course faculty are interested in using.

 Current Public Use & Outreach Activities: No public access.

-Though more distant from Ann Arbor, the variety of habitats within this one site make it a fantastic site for field studies and demonstration of sustainable practices.
-Harper is the only UM property with such a large lake entirely within the property.
+Though more distant from Ann Arbor, Harper's variety of habitats makes it a fantastic site for field studies and demonstration of sustainable practices.
+It is the only UM property with a large lake entirely within the property.

 Specific additional opportunities at this site:

 • Limnological studies of Murray Lake – it is approximately four times the size of Third Sister Lake at Saginaw Forest, and provides important research and teaching opportunities.

 • Given the historical and current agricultural use, could be used in agroecology or Sustainable Food Systems courses for study or hands-on practice and demonstration of restoration agriculture, permaculture, and other sustainable farming practices.